View north over Pineview Reservoir from the John Wick trail. Review by Bruce on August 20, 2024.

 From Highway 39 south of Pineview Reservoir, turn onto Old Snowbasin Road.
 Drive 2.5 miles uphill.
 As Old Snowbasin Road makes a turn to the left, turn to the right on the paved road to the community water tank.
 The doubletrack heading downhill to the right, just after the water tank road leaves Old Snowbasin Road, will take you 100 yards downhill.
 Veer to the left when you spot the singletrack Goes To 11.

 This spot can function as a shuttle drop-off.
-The right shoulder, just uphill from the doubletrack, has room for around 5 to 6 cars.
+The right side of the water tank road, just uphill from the doubletrack, has a broad gravel shoulder.
+There's room for around 5 to 6 cars.
 Do not block the gate on the water tank road!

 Loops and Climbing Trails